 “Whatever history decides about the big picture, the legacy of the voyage itself is not just a bunch of guys in a fishing boat, but the Greenpeace the entire world has come to love and hate.”

-Today, Greenpeace is the world’s most visible environmental organisation, with offices in more than 55 countries and over 2.9 million members worldwide.
+Today, Greenpeace is the world’s most visible environmental organisation, with entities in more than 55 countries and over 2.9 million members worldwide.
 Amchitka, it has turned out, was only the beginning of what would come to be a much bigger story.

 Bob Hunter sailed aboard the first Greenpeace voyage in 1971 to Amchitka in the Aleutian Islands to try and stop a U.S. nuclear weapons test.
 When they were halfway to their destination, Richard Nixon announced a month’s delay of the test.
 Most of the crew were running out of money or vacation time, and an acrimonious debate broke out about whether to continue or turn back.
 This is Bob’s story about what happened.